Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 The Concept of Redemption

-As we shall study, this redemption was a phenomenally expensive and necessary transaction made on our behalf to restore the possibility once again of an eternal relationship with God.
+As we shall study, this redemption was a costly and necessary transaction made on our behalf to restore the possibility once again of an eternal relationship with God.

 Gesenius defines the Hebrew word for "redeem" (gaal) as meaning "to buy back."
 This word can refer to a person, possession, or property.
-This particular word for redemption is used ten times in Ruth's little four-chapter book, which makes this word highly significant in relevant to this story.
+This particular word for redemption is used ten times in Ruth's little four-chapter book, which makes this word highly significant.

-We became slaves and hostages to sin through Adam until someone, who was able and willing, paid the ransom to repurchase us.
+We became enslaved people and hostages to sin through Adam until someone, who was able and willing, paid the ransom to repurchase us.
 We will look a bit later at the requirements of a redeemer.